symfony/symfony-docs/cookbook/configuration/front_controllers_and_kernel.rst

 used in the :method:`Symfony\\Component\\HttpKernel\\KernelInterface::registerContainerConfiguration` method to decide which configuration files to load.

-The Standard Edition's `AppKernel`_ class implements this method by simply loading the ``app/config/config_*environment*.yml`` file.
+The Symfony Standard Edition's `AppKernel`_ class implements this method by simply loading the ``app/config/config_*environment*.yml`` file.
 You are, of course, free to implement this method differently if you need a more sophisticated way of loading your configuration.